dsccommunity/ComputerManagementDsc/Modules/ComputerManagementDsc/DSCResources/MSFT_WinEventLog/README.md

 # Description

-This resource allows configuration of the Logsize and Logmode of a specified Eventlog.
+This resource allows configuration of the Logsize, Logmode, SecurityDescriptor, RetentionDays and the enabled/disabled state of a specified Eventlog.